Best softball bats are what you need to win your softball game this year.

 If the bat touches the ground, it means that it is of the right length.
 If the player has to readjust the grip on handle, it means that the bat is longer than ideal.
 If the bat does not reach the ground, it is too short.
 As a general guide, the following table can also be used to measure the right length for any player:

-Typically, softball bats are made from aluminum or composite materials.
+Typically, best softball bats are made from aluminum or composite materials.
 Aluminum bats are made of aluminum or an aluminum alloy, and have a single-walled barrel.
 They are light-weight, easier to swing and have good trampoline effect.
 But aluminum bats have smaller sweet spots.

 Composite bats, on the other hand, usually have double-walled construction.
 They are heavier in comparison to aluminum bats and also offer a lesser trampoline effect but they have larger sweet spots and are far more durable.